-“Because there is evidence now that just focusing on the short term not only causes inequality and unrest but also causes economic damage and erodes trust in business, the question of balancing the short with the long term is at the forefront of the corporate agenda,” van Bergen continues.
+“Because there is evidence now that just focusing on the short term causes economic damage and erodes trust in business, the question of balancing the short with the long term is at the forefront of the corporate agenda,” van Bergen continues.

 Role of the board

 What is the role of the board here?
 According to Stephen Klemash, EY Americas leader for its Center for Board Matters, its role is to hold management accountable for long-term strategy—and it is a critical one.